regdocs/URLTag/README.md

-# URL-Tracker
+# URLTag
-Custom tag analytics for the web (generate tags and track in batches)
+Custom tag analytics for the web (generate URL tags and track in batches)